LambdaSchool/CanvasAdminTakeHome/Module 1 - User Interface/Objective 02 - learn to utilize common HTML tags and attributes to mark up a basic page of content.md

   * This stands for `list item` and is the companion to `<ul>` and `<ol>`.
 These elements represent the items to appear in the list.
 Any other elements can appear in an `li`.

 <iframe height="265" style="width: 100%;" scrolling="no" title="PreCourse tags" src="https://codepen.io/lambdaschool/embed/39f0bcce5f5149bc0524a13bb1767bf3?height=265&theme-id=default&default-tab=html,result&editable=true" frameborder="no" loading="lazy" allowtransparency="true" allowfullscreen="true">
-  See the Pen <a href='https://codepen.io/lambdaschool/pen/39f0bcce5f5149bc0524a13bb1767bf3'>PreCourse tags</a> by Lambda School
-  (<a href='https://codepen.io/lambdaschool'>@lambdaschool</a>) on <a href='https://codepen.io'>CodePen</a>.
+  See the Pen <a href='https://codepen.io/lambdaschool/pen/39f0bcce5f5149bc0524a13bb1767bf3'>PreCourse tags</a> by BloomTech (<a href='https://codepen.io/lambdaschool'>@lambdaschool</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>